gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-2d-translation.md

 the version that uses the complex JavaScript above to update all the points</a>.

-I hope this example was not too obvious.
+I hope this example was too obvious.
 In the [next article we'll move on to rotation](webgl-2d-rotation.html).